belindamo/quartz/content/index.md

 - [[7.
 How is the writing quality of GPT-4 + RAG to query over my Obsidian notes? 🔴|7.
 How is the writing quality of GPT-4 + RAG to query over my Obsidian notes? 🔴]]

 (Write-ups are generated from my notes using AI)
-## Proposals
-I have a number of proposals that I'm interested in working on but struggle to find the time for.

-Check them out in the Proposals folder to the left!

 ## 🔗 Writing
 Wandering?
 Choose your path: